-

 data and processes.
 Regression methods, including spatial autocorrelation and spatial

-varying parameter models, are explored, along with kriging and other multivariate
+varying parameter models, are explored, along with Kriging and other multivariate

 methods (course fee).

-GEOG 495 GIS Internship
+GEOG 495 GIS Internship or Research Practicum

 Internship

-on an internship.
+with on an internship.